SAP-archive/btp-extend-workflow-cai-msteams/Part2-APIManagement/README.md

 Now the API for approving the leave request is successfully imported and deployed.

 1.14.
-Only little change is  needed to add the right credentials to the Policies.
+Only minute changes are  needed to add the right credentials to the Policies.
 Open the **approveLeaveRequest** API

 ![SFSF](./images/apimng0114.png)

 1.15.
-Open the **Policies**
+Open **Policies**

 ![SFSF](./images/apimng0115.png)